mikestopcontinues/mikestopcontinues/README.md

 I also offer services as a fractional CTO.
 I love working with startups on a wide range of problems, including leveling up junior dev teams, developing stable and expandable software systems, driving user research and product roadmaps, as well as managing projects and timelines.
 I aim for excellence, efficiency, and long-term sustainability.

-Reach out to learn more about BrowserCat, discuss my fractional CTO services ([LinkedIn](https://www.linkedin.com/in/mikestopcontinues/)),or chat about recent developments in software, technology, and entrepreneurship ([Twitter](https://twitter.com/stopcontinues) ).
+Reach out to learn more about BrowserCat, discuss my fractional CTO services ([LinkedIn](https://www.linkedin.com/in/mikestopcontinues/)), or chat about recent developments in software, technology, and entrepreneurship ([Twitter](https://twitter.com/stopcontinues)).